 Check the Bins

-Grocery stores are required to post the information that normally appears on packages on their bulk bins.
-This includes things like nutrition facts and ingredient lists, but it also includes cooking instructions that are specific to that product.
+Grocery stores are required to post the nutritional information that normally appears on packages on their bulk bins.
+Along with nutrition facts and ingredients, it may also includes cooking instructions that are specific to that product.
 Checking nutrition labels is a good idea in general, but it becomes extra important when you can’t bring the labels home with you.
-Items like pasta, soup mixes, and beans often have specific cooking times and methods; you may be able to find this information online, but it’s much easier to simply take a glance at the bin labels before you head out of the store.
-If you tend to reuse containers for certain products, consider writing out the instructions and permanently labeling your containers, or alternatively, photograph the bin labels on your phone to reference later!
+Items like pasta, soup mixes, and beans often have specific cooking times and methods.
+Take a glance at the bin labels as you are getting the Bin Number and check for instructions.
+If there is information you will want, take a quick photo on your phone to reference (or note on your container) later!

 Buying food in bulk can be intimidating to those who haven’t tried it before, but once you start, you’ll be hooked!
-Whether it’s the freshness or the savings that get you or the knowledge that you’re doing your part to help the environment, there’s no end to the satisfaction that can from buying in bulk.
-And there’s never been a better time to start – come into Oliver’s this week only for 20% off everything in our bulk food section, you’ll wonder why you didn’t start bulking up sooner.
-Stop by today!
+Whether it’s the freshness or the savings that appeal to you, or the knowledge that you’re doing your part to help the environment, there’s no end to the satisfaction that can from buying in bulk.
+And there’s never been a better time to start – come into Oliver’s this week for 20% off everything in our bulk food section, you’ll wonder why you didn’t start bulking up sooner.